networktocode/ntc-netbox-plugin-onboarding/README.md

 using a slug.
 Loose allows a range of search criteria to match a single object.
 If multiple objects are returned an error is raised.

+## Upgrades

+When a new release comes out it is best practice to initiated a migration of the database to account for any new migrations that may be needed to the DB.
+Execute a `python manage.py migrate`from the NetBox install `netbox/` directory.

 ## Usage

 ### Preparation